yoonhyejin/airflow-with-bigquery-guide/docs/01-set-up.md

 # Set Up

 ## Deploy Airflow on Local Environment
-This guide uses [docker-compose](https://github.com/docker/compose) to deploy Airflow on the local environment.
+This guide uses [docker-compose](https://github.com/docker/compose) to deploy Airflow on the local environment to help you start from scratch.
 If you already have Airflow deployed on a cloud environment, please skip this part.

 > Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) engine running on the local environment before installation.